 A report from CCA formerly NACCRRA

 NACCRRA assessed state policies for small family child care homes, where up to six children are cared for in the home of the provider for compensation.

 The maximum number of points a state could receive is 140.
-Seventeen states scored a zero.
-Of the states that scored points, the average score was 63, which equates to 45 percent – a failing grade in any classroom.
+Eight states scored a zero.
+Of the states that scored points, the average score was 69, which equates to 46 percent – a failing grade in any classroom.
 Family child care in the United States is characterized by weak state inspection standards, incomplete background checks, weak minimum education requirement for providers, weak training requirements, weak early learning standards and weak basic health and safety standards.

 For More Information Contact:1515 N. Courthouse Rd, 11th fl Arlington, VA 22201 Phone: 703-341-4100 Fax: 703-341-4101